 As I wrote this post, I realized that any time I used the word “kid” or “child,” I could easily have used the word “person.”
 Learning these conflict resolution techniques, and even using the “wheel” and its options, could help a lot of us adults, don’t you think?

 Want your own Conflict Resolution Wheel?
 Download it here!

 P.S.
 I didn’t have anywhere to fit this in the post, but I just loved this “How Big is My Problem” poster, which you can order through Teachers Pay Teachers.
 How often do kids (and adults) communicate a “glitch” or “little problem” as if it’s a “gigantic problem” or an “emergency”?
 Wouldn’t it be great if we all agreed to keep the same problem scale?
 We could walk into our co-worker’s office and say, “I’ve got #2 problem today.
 Can you help me?”

 If you enjoy reading Sunshine Parenting, please subscribe to get my weekly email where I share my most recent posts and podcast episodes.
-You can also follow me on Facebook, Twitter or Pinterest for links to other articles and ideas about camp and parenting.
+You can also follow me on Facebook, Twitter or Pinterest, where I regularly post links to articles and ideas about summer camp, friendship skills, and parenting.
 Thank you for reading, and have a happy day with your kids!

-Want to read more about conflict resolution and social skills?
+Want to read more about the social skills kids need to become thriving adults?

 10 Friendship Skills Every Kid Needs

 More Than “I’m Sorry” – Teaching Kids to Apologize Well

 10 Ways to Teach Kids to Calm Down

 Making Friends: 3 Communication Skills Your Child Needs